mehtajaghvi/usb-development-board/getting_started.rst

 All you need is:

 **One** Attiny85-20PU
-.. warning:: Please make sure your ATtiny85 is the 20 variety, and not an ATtiny85v-10.
-The v version is low voltage and is totally out of spec for USB stuff like the micronucleus bootloader.

  .. image:: images/attiny85_pinout.png
-     :scale: 250%
+      :scale: 100%
-     :height: 50
+      :height: 100
-     :width: 50
+      :width: 200

+.. warning:: Make sure your ATtiny85 is the 20 variety,and not an ATtiny85v-10.
+The v version is low voltage and  totally out of spec for USB stuff like the micronucleus bootloader.

 **Two** 3.6V Zener Diode